sh-dv/hat.sh/docs/docs.md

 ### I have lost my private key, is it possible to recover it?

-Nope. lost private keys cannot be recovered.
+Nope, lost private keys cannot be recovered.

 Also, if you feel that your private key has been compromised (e.g accidentally shared / computer hacked) then you must decrypt all files that were encrypted with that key, generate a new keypair and re-encrypt the files.

 <hr style="height: 1px">

-### How do i generate a keypair (Public & Private)?
+### How do I generate a keypair (Public & Private)?

 In the encryption panel, choose Public key mode, then you can see a button that says "Generate now", make sure to [store the keys safely](#best-practices).